 NOTE: The words "blinded" and "blinding" are not included on the Shortforms Extension List.
 The use of the shortform in these words would lead to confusion with the words "bled" and "bling".

-The shortform for "braille" may be used wherever it occurs, even if the longer word does not appear on the Shortform Extension List.
+The shortform for "braille" may be used wherever it occurs.